aliabodaraa/angular-forms-project/projects/form-lib/README.md

 ### **Case 5.1: Form Array With Controls**

 An array of input fields for multiple phone numbers.
-The childArrayStructure defines the structure of each control that will be added to the array.
+The childSkeleton defines the structure of each control that will be added to the array.

 ```json
 {